Chongjie-Si/Subspace-Tuning/CR_MR/README.md

-# Adapating Pretrained Models for Commonsense Reasoning and Math Reasoning Tasks
+# Adapting Pre-trained Models for Commonsense Reasoning and Math Reasoning Tasks

 This folder contains the implementations for commonsense reasoning and math reasoning tasks.